 Here are common problems that you may encounter if you shave too frequently:

 Ingrown hairs often occur when a cartridge razor is passed against the grain.
-This causes the hair to be cut just below the surface of the skin.
-As the hair regrows, it is unable to cleanly exit the skin and becomes ingrown.
+This causes the hair to be cut just below the skin’s surface.
+As the hair regrows, it cannot cleanly exit the skin and becomes ingrown.
 Frequent shaving isn’t a cause of razor bumps; poor shaving technique is.
 Razor bumps are common in men with dense or curly facial hair.

-Razor burn can be caused by a variety of factors.
+A variety of factors can cause razor burn.
 How often you shave may be one leading cause of razor burn.
 This is typically a result of your skin becoming too dry or sensitive.
-Other common causes of razor burn include technique, a dull razor blade, too much pressure applied when shaving, and poor shaving supplies.
+Other common causes of razor burn include:

-When you shave every day, your skin is unable to retain moisture and will dry out.
-Either a hydrating aftershave balm or face moisturizer must be applied immediately after you have finished shaving.
-This will help to reduce irritation or tightness of the freshly shaved skin.
+When you shave every day, your skin cannot retain moisture and will dry out.
+Therefore, either a hydrating aftershave balm or face moisturizer must be applied immediately after you have finished shaving.
+This will help to reduce irritation or tightness of freshly shaved skin.

 Will shaving more often increase facial hair growth?

-Whether you are shaving daily or only once a week, always look at your skin for guidance.
+Always look at your skin for guidance, whether shaving daily or only once a week.
 If it is beginning to show signs of dryness or irritation, then you must make the appropriate changes.

-We hope that this guide will help you in striking the right balance of frequency and comfort when shaving.
+We hope this guide will help you strike the right balance of frequency and comfort when shaving.